tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

-**Algorithm 2**: This algorithm starts exactly like Algorithm 1, by forming only new and distict doubles and turning them into triples in the next immediate IPP round, but goes beyond the triples by immediately forming the next possible quadruples.
+**Algorithm 2**: This algorithm starts exactly like Algorithm 1, by forming only new and distinct doubles and turning them into triples in the next immediate IPP round, but goes beyond the triples by immediately forming the next possible quadruples.